 Can supervise: YES

-Scarf, V, Yu, S, Foureur, M, Viney, R, Dahlen, H, Lavis, L & Homer, C 2020, 'The cost of vaginal birth at home, in a birth centre or in a hospital setting in New South Wales: A micro-costing study', Women and Birth.View/Download from: UTS OPUS or Publisher's site
+Scarf, V, Yu, S, Foureur, M, Viney, R, Dahlen, H, Lavis, L & Homer, C 2020, 'The cost of vaginal birth at home, in a birth centre or in a hospital setting in New South Wales: A micro-costing study', Women and Birth.View/Download from: Publisher's site

 © 2019, Australian Labour and Employment Relations Association (ALERA), SAGE Publications Ltd, Los Angeles, London, New Delhi, Singapore and Washington DC.
 In 2018, the Australian labour market continued to see only very moderate wages growth despite strong employment growth and low unemployment.
 This remains an international phenomenon with underlying economic and legal structural causes.
 Employment growth was concentrated in part-time jobs for both males and females, and in both manufacturing and white-collar industries.
 The Fair Work Commission increased the National Minimum Wage by 3.5%, a higher percentage increase than previous years but one that reflected higher growth in average earnings and inflation.
 The climate surrounding agreement making was less febrile than in recent years, with fewer high-profile attempts to terminate existing enterprise agreements.
 However, collective bargaining coverage in the private sector continues to decline to historic lows.
 Changes to skilled migration were the most significant shift in labour market policy in 2018, with a significant reduction in the number of permanent skilled migrants and a new temporary skilled migrant visa category with much stricter eligibility requirements.
 If sustained, this reduction may contribute to increasing pressure on wages in the years to come.

-Yu, S & Peetz, D 2019, 'Nonstandard time wage premiums and employment effects: Evidence from an Australian natural experiment', British Journal of Industrial Relations, vol. 57, no. 1, pp. 33-61.View/Download from: UTS OPUS or Publisher's site
+Yu, S & Peetz, D 2019, 'Nonstandard time wage premiums and employment effects: Evidence from an Australian natural experiment', British Journal of Industrial Relations, vol. 57, no. 1, pp. 33-61.View/Download from: Publisher's site

-Yu, S, Van Gool, K, Hall, J & Fiebig, D 2019, 'Physician pricing behavior: Evidence from an Australian experiment', Journal of Economic Behavior and Organization, vol. 161, pp. 20-34.View/Download from: UTS OPUS or Publisher's site
+Yu, S, Van Gool, K, Hall, J & Fiebig, D 2019, 'Physician pricing behavior: Evidence from an Australian experiment', Journal of Economic Behavior and Organization, vol. 161, pp. 20-34.View/Download from: Publisher's site

 The welfare effects from the 2009 increase in the age pension are